 - Improve the professional level of the specialists working with learning disabled students

-The Center for Independent Living operates in three cities: Haifa, Be'er Sheva and Jerusalem.
-Ulpan for those who may not be able to benefit from a typical Ulpan due to a physical, cognitive, or emotional impairment may be available depending on potential group size.
+The Center for Independent Living operates in three cities; Haifa, Be’er Sheva, and Jerusalem.
+Ulpan for those who may not be able to benefit from a typical Ulpan due to a physical, cognitive, or emotional impairment is also available.

 - Adapting home and work environments

 - Equipment and techniques for independent self-care and grooming

 - Development of special assistive devices when there is no commercial solution available for a specific person’s need.

 - Providing personal, professional counseling in selecting assistive devices for improvement of all areas of functionality (personal care, mobility, seating, computer, assistive and alternative communication, environmental control, leisure activities, work, play, etc.)

 - Providing details on how to obtain assistive devices whether for purchase or loan